Life for a Child: Expanding Diabetes Care for Vulnerable Youth

 No matter where you live, being diagnosed with diabetes can be challenging.
 But for children and young people in low- and middle-income countries, access to care and medicine can be often complicated or even out of reach.

-Through our partnership with Life for a Child, we’re working to change this.
+Through our collaboration with Life for a Child, we’re working to change this.

 Lilly has collaborated with Life for Child since 2009 to find solutions for some of the world’s most vulnerable children.
 As of the end of 2020, Lilly had donated 2.4 million vials of insulin to the program, which provides access to care, education and life-saving medicines and supplies young people with type 1 diabetes in countries with limited resources.